The future of hardware validation: closing the gap

 Synthesizing insights across the full design context.
 Current tools analyze components and subcircuits in isolation, but many design errors arise from interactions between subsystems: a power supply that is adequate for the nominal load but insufficient when all peripherals are active simultaneously, or a signal that is correctly implemented in one section of the schematic but incompatible with the component it connects to three pages away.
 Intelligent validation maintains awareness of the full design context, evaluating local decisions against global constraints.

 The technology to support these capabilities exists and is advancing rapidly.
 In the IC domain, AI-driven verification already uses machine learning models to achieve SPICE-accurate coverage at a fraction of the simulation effort [11].
 Natural language processing translates design specifications into formal verification assertions [12].
 Foundation models trained on circuit representations demonstrate the ability to understand design structure and predict behavior.
 The trajectory from IC to PCB validation is not a question of whether but when, as the underlying approaches are directly transferable.
-The economic barriers are lower for PCB validation, the data requirements are more tractable, and the engineering need is acute.

 Preparing for the shift